Skip to main content

 © UNRWA, 2023

-The humanitarian situation in the West Bank has significantly deteriorated.
+The humanitarian situation in the West Bank continues to significantly worsen following the outbreak of the war in Gaza.
 This is due to:

-• confrontations between Israeli Forces and Palestinians, which resulted in the killing of 141 Palestinians and injuring of approximately 2,200.
+• confrontations between Israeli forces, settlers, and Palestinians, which have resulted in the killing of more than 480 Palestinians (including 116 children) and the injuring of more than 5,000

 As in any other conflict, international humanitarian law must be respected in full to protect civilians and grant unhindered and safe access for humanitarian aid.